Shubhambhagat3226/Library-management-system/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (or choose an appropriate license if MIT isn't desired).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.